 - Naringin, a flavone from citrus fruits, decreases SCD1 and decreases fatty liver.[ref]

-- Taurine has shown in animal studies to decrease SCD1 level and decrease fatty liver disease.[ref]
+- Taurine, in animal studies, decreased SCD1 level and decrease fatty liver disease.[ref]

 - Animal studies also show that EGCG, found in green tea, decreases SCD1.[ref]